tatiananantes/skills-workshops/pair_programming/README.md

 We'll discuss this as a group and recap the main points during the plenary.

-- two heads are better than one / fewer bugs
-- learn from each other / see other ways of working
-- practice handover to new pair
-- practicing for the workplace
-- division of responsibility / specialisation
-- practice explaining the way you think / test your understanding
-- practice interpersonal skills
--

 ## Pair programming styles

 Have a read about pairing styles [here](pairing_styles.md)